DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 - If a MagTek MSR device is detected, the application will start listening for card swipes immediately.
 The key-down event listener for the key "F24" will also begin automatically.
 - If no MagTek devices are detected, a dropdown will appear in the UI for the user to select the appropriate device.
 This is to allow other HID-enabled MSR devices to be used, should users prefer a different manufacturer.
 - Swipe data is parsed and displayed in the application interface.
 That same data is saved to a row in the database locally.
 The key-down event "F24" also causes anonymous entry data to be displayed in the UI and a matching row is inserted to the table.
 There is a 2.5sec debounce timeout to prevent accidental duplicate entries of anonymous users, as they cannot be easily identified after being created.

+### **Viewing and Exporting Data**
+- Click the application logo to open the viewer window
+- If password protection is enabled, enter the correct password to access
+- View all entries in a tabular format
+- Export data to CSV format for external analysis
+- Flush all data with confirmation
+- Set or change the viewer password

 ### **Shutting Down**
 - Closing the application window will trigger the `before-quit` event to safely close the HID listener.
 This prevents any orphaned processes or threads from lingering after the UI is closed.